 - Block SPAM commenting

-- Insert scripts and script elements into your posts, pages and sidebars
+- Insert code and code elements into your posts and pages

-- Display animated graphic elements and advanced font display formatting options
+- Add animated graphic elements and advanced text formatting options

 - Improve your local search listings on Google